tmlkmcd/AoC-2022/2022/README.md

 Thankfully learned Dijkstra's as a [solution](https://github.com/tmlkmcd/AoC-2021/blob/master/day15/sol-2.py) to one of [last year's problems](https://adventofcode.com/2021/day/15), got a little stuck implementing it in a way that wasn't causing the 'pointer' to simply run around the map in circles but got there in the end.

 Part 2 came quite easily once I figured out it was blowing the recursion limit because not all potential starting points can even reach the end, brute-forcing the solution was a bit of a cheat - I'd prefer to have a method that automagically eliminates unnecessary starting points if another successful path already has shown there to be a closer 'a', but the original pathfinding solution was fast enough that this was actually viable.

+## Day 13

+- Estimated completion time: ~20 minutes

+Surprised at how quickly this one went down.
+Misread the problem at the start so implemented the solution slightly wrong but the correction was easy to make.
+Part 2 as easy as implementing a sorting function.